The Brine Pipe Path

 From here you can reach the attractive end point of the hike in 5-10 minutes on foot: the „House of the Mountains“.

-You can find the exact route description and a flyer of the Brine Pipeline Trail here.
+You can find the exact route description in the flyer of the Brine Pipeline Trail.

 My Programme Suggestion for an Unforgettable Day Trip – Ideal for Families With Children: